alaskanlc/lexweb/pages_md/grammar.md

 Other formating conventions (italics, index marks, etc) in the Lexware file are given in the [Markup](#h.markup) section, below.

+(This file should be kept in sync with the [XML schema file](https://github.com/alaskanlc/lexweb/blob/master/lw2xhtml/lw.rnc) that defines allowable XML output.)

 ## Document {#h.doc}